ishaankejriwal/responsible-ai-content/responsible-ai-content/sepsis-risk-prediction/te.rst

     patients with invasive surgery in the last 24 hours, bone marrow transplant patients, etc.
-  - Rationale: Vanilla classification metrics may overestimate model performance within it's conditions of use.
+  - Rationale: Vanilla classification metrics may overestimate model performance within its conditions of use.
   - Reference: `Wong, A., Otles, E., Donnelly, J. P., Krumm, A., McCullough, J., DeTroyer-Cooley, O., ... & Singh, K. (2021).
     External validation of a widely implemented proprietary sepsis